 This page is in support of the WHAT (Wolfberg's Helpful Anagramming Tool) program.

 WHAT is initially available to run on PC computers running MS/Windows®.
 We expect it will work with most current versions including W95, W98, NT, W2K, XP, Vista, and Windows 7.
+We presume it will work with Windows 10, but this has not yet been confirmed, nor have we heard of any such problems.
 We believe it will NOT work with MS/Windows® Millennium Edition (ME).
 We have not established a minimum processor speed or memory size.

-The complete installation, including documentation and two definitions files occupies about 15 Mb.
+The complete installation, including documentation and definitions files occupies about 23 Mb.

-When you are setting up WHAT with your key and with your password, you should be logged into your machine with Administrator privileges, which is generally required for installing software, except not in W98.
+When you are installing up WHAT on your computer, you should be logged into your machine with Administrator privileges, which is generally required for installing software, except not in W98.

 The minimum screen size recommended to use this program is 1024 x 768 pixels, since the intended minimum size of the WHAT window is 918 x 700 pixels.
 If you want to play the Word-Building Game, the suggested minimim size is 960 x 642.
-If your screen has fewer pixels, some of the WHAT window will be off-screen.
+If you want to play the 15 x 15 Game, the suggested minimim size is 968 x 653.
+If you want to play the 21 x 21 Game, the suggested minimim size is 1060 x 653.
+If your screen has fewer pixels than the above minima, some of the WHAT window will be off-screen.
 You may choose to run WHAT without its showing the left tabs.
-These are not required for most uses of the program, but they are helpful when formulating esoteric queries.
+This has no effect for the minimum sizes for the above mentioned games.
+These left tabs used for standard program use are not required for most uses of the program, but they are helpful when formulating esoteric queries.
 If you are comfortable, turning off the left tabs, you can use WHAT with a minimum screen size of 800 x 575.
 If you run WHAT on a screen with a pixel density of less than 801 x 601, it will turn off showing the left tabs.
 According to the pixel density and window size, you may want to adjust the size of the font in the workspace.
 If you want specific instructions on how to alter the screen size on your computer, click here.

 The numbers of pixels stated above assumes the computer is running with standard-sized fonts, which is 96 DPI.
 If you are running with larger fonts, such as 120, then you must increase those pixel numbers by the ratio of 120 to 96, which is 1.25.
 In this case, the minimum screen size would be 1000 x 719 instead of 800 x 575.